sunpy/sunpy.org/project/roles.rst

 This involves:

 -  Being responsive to GitHub issues, pull requests, mailing lists and chat.
--  Helping new contributors understand SunPy’s development methodologies.
+-  Helping new contributors understand SunPy's development methodologies.
 -  Maintaining the `Newcomers Guide <https://github.com/sunpy/sunpy/blob/master/CONTRIBUTING.rst>`__.
--  Leading SunPy’s participation in sprints and events to attract new contributors.
+-  Leading SunPy's participation in sprints and events to attract new contributors.
 -  Finding other suitable mentors and pairing them with mentees.
--  Leading the project’s interaction with the Open Astronomy organization for the Google Summer of Code project.
+-  Leading the project's interaction with the Open Astronomy organization for the Google Summer of Code project.

 **Estimated Commitment Level**: 5 hours/week.
 This role is highly seasonal as the peak time for newcomers to the project is during the lead up to GSOC (Feb - April) and Hacktoberfest (October).
 During these times the time commitment is probably around 5 hours per week, at other times it will be less.